 The incorporation of sustainability principles into post-graduate and post-doctoral training is essential to ensure that green chemistry techniques and practices become second nature to the next generation of scientists involved in drug design and synthetic process identification.
 (Clark & Smith 2005; Clark and Summerton 2007).

 Central to the vision of the CHEM21 project is to influence the both existing and next generation medicinal and process chemists by exemplifying cutting edge low environmental impact chemistry.
 To realise this CHEM21 partners have come together to combine research, educational and practical expertise to develop a suite of resources to promote the uptake and application of green and sustainable methodologies.
-The involvement of EFPIA partners in this process has ensured that the training materials and methods developed have practical applicability within the medicinal and process chemist community.
+The involvement of EFPIA partners in this process was critical to ensure that the training materials and methods developed have practical applicability within the medicinal and process chemist community.
 The research originated by the CHEM21 project has also informed the development of the educational and training material and provided case studies to exemplify the benefits of adopting sustainable chemistry in medicinal and process chemistry.

-Another important aspect of education and training within CHEM21 was that of the internal consortium partners, and the GCCE also played a key role in interconnecting all work packages and embedding green chemistry principles throughout; evaluating and verifying the green credentials of the research carried out by the project via the creation of a sustainability metrics toolkit.
-By having sustainability metrics embedded within all WPs the project has been able to monitor, measure and evaluate methodologies and ensure that any changes do not have significant detrimental effects elsewhere.
+Before creating education and training material for a wider audience, an important aspect of education and training within CHEM21 was that of the internal consortium partners, with partners coming from a wide range of scientific backgrounds (chemistry, biochemistry and synthetic biology) with varied existing knowledge and appreciation of green and sustainable methodologies.
+The GCCE played a key role in interconnecting all work packages and embedding green chemistry principles throughout, both through training and the development of new tools and guides.
+One of the key tasks for members of the Education and Training WP was to devise a way to evaluate and verify the green credentials of the research carried out by the project, and create a level playing field to compare chemo-and bio-approaches.
+This was achieved via the creation of a unified sustainability metrics toolkit.
+By having sustainability metrics embedded within all WPs the project has been able to monitor, measure and evaluate methodologies and ensure that they are genuinely greener than the state of the art and that any changes do not have significant detrimental effects elsewhere.

 Figure 2 summarises the activities of the education and training work package.
 The following sections will describe these activities in more detail.